parikshitkumar1/Multiclass-Image-Classification-for-Pok-mon/README.md

 ```python
 $ streamlit run pokedex.py
 ```
-### I don't think I'll be deploying this, here's a lighter version: https://starterdex.herokuapp.com/
+### I don't think I'll be deploying this, here's a lighter version that has been deployed: https://starterdex.herokuapp.com/

 ## Examples